robkerr/esp-idf-swift/README.md

 # esp-idf-swift

 This repository is a restructure of the ESP-IDF code into a repository that supports Swift Package Manager, while maintaining support for CocoaPods.
+This is meant as a reference implementation for adding SPM support to the main ESP-IDF library.

 To support both package managers, the Objective-C modules are refactored into their own repository:
 [esp-idf-objc](https://github.com/robkerr/esp-idf-objc)